barotto/IBMulator/BUILD_WINDOWS.md

 for static linking add `--enable-static`
 use the `--help` option to see the available build options;
 use the `--prefix` option to install the program with all its assets inside a folder of your choosing (see [below](#installation) for more info).
+Example:
+`./configure --prefix=/c/workspace/IBMulator/release --enable-static`
 6. Build:
-`make -j4`
+`make -j8`
 7. Install if you used the `--prefix` option:
 `make install`

 ### Installation
 In order to use the program you'll need to "install" it.
 The install process is not a Windows program installation.
-Its purpose is to organize executables and assets inside a folder from which the program can run.
+Its purpose is to organize the executable and its assets inside a folder from which the program can run.

 This is the needed directory structure: